TileDB-Inc/TileDB/format_spec/array_file_hierarchy.md

 > [!NOTE]
 > Prior to version 10, the array schema was stored in a single `__array_schema.tdb` file in the array folder.
 Implementations must support arrays that contain both `__array_schema.tdb` and schemas in the `__schema` folder at the same time.
 For the purpose of array schema evolution, the timestamp of `__array_schema.tdb` must be considered to be earlier than any schema in the `__schema` folder.

+> [!NOTE]
+> Prior to version 5, commit files were not written.
+Fragments of these versions are considered to be committed if their corresponding fragment metadata file exists.